behni/TriggerFramework/README.md

 ```
 Consider that newMap is only available in before update, after insert, after update, and after undelete triggers.

-To access records in before context, use newList or newMap to assign records and oldList and oldMap to fetch before records, for example:
+To access records in before context, use newList or newMap to assign records and oldList and oldMap to fetch before records in an after context or before update, for example:
 ```java
 public class TriggerUnitTestBefore extends Process {
   public override IProcess run() {